sakersten/seniorThesisRepo/README.md

 If you have any questions feel free to ask me!
 I'll answer professor questions, customer questions, and give advice if asked.

-# Sample Spec

-Below is an example of a project specification.

-## Software Requirements Specification for PackPal Mobile Application
+# Software Requirements Specification for PackPal Mobile Application

 ## Introduction